"Pac-Man": More Than Thirty Years Old Already!

-Immensely popular from its original release to the present day, Pac-Man is considered one of the true classics of arcade gaming and is virtually synonymous with the whole medium of video games.
+Immensely popular from its original release, Pac-Man is considered one of the true classics of arcade gaming and is virtually synonymous with the whole medium of video games.

 So let's have a look at one of the greatest video game characters of all time; I ain't afraid of no ghosts!